US expels Russian diplomats, imposes new round of sanctions

 Besides that hack, U.S. officials last month alleged that Russian President Vladimir Putin authorized influence operations to help Donald Trump in his unsuccessful bid for reelection as president, though there's no evidence Russia or anyone else changed votes or manipulated the outcome.

-The 10 diplomats being expelled include representatives of Russian intelligence services, the White House said.
+The 10 diplomats being expelled include representatives of Russian intelligence services, the Biden administration said.

+Other measures are expected as well, though the administration is not likely to announce them.
+Officials have been advising that their response to Russia would be in ways both seen and unseen.

+“These actions are intended to hold Russia to account for its reckless actions.
+We will act firmly in response to Russian actions that cause harm to us or our allies and partners,” Secretary of State Antony Blinken said in a statement.

 The White House also said Biden was using diplomatic, military and intelligence channels to respond to reports that Russia encouraged the Taliban to attack U.S. and allied troops in Afghanistan based on the “best assessments” of the intelligence community.